undergrad-partner-school

 In addition to its undergraduate programs, Washington Adventist University offers graduate programs in fields such as business administration, nursing, education, and counseling psychology.
 These programs are designed to provide students with advanced knowledge and skills needed for professional success.
 With a focus on practical application of theoretical knowledge, students engage in internships and clinical experiences that prepare them for the workforce.
 The university's commitment to providing a well-rounded education and fostering a strong sense of values makes Washington Adventist University an excellent choice for those seeking to pursue their educational and professional goals in a faith-based environment.

-Washington Adventist University is a private comprehensive higher education institution located in Takoma Park, MD and set in a suburban environment.
-This school follows a semester-based calendar.
-It has an acceptance rate of 45%.
-The freshman retention rate at Washington Adventist University is 82%.
+Located in Takoma Park, MD and set in a suburban environment, Washington Adventist University is a private comprehensive higher education institution.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 46%.
+The freshman retention rate at Washington Adventist University is 64% and the six-year graduation rate is 28%.

 Quick Facts